Thursday, February 26, 2009

 On Monday, our Educational Psychology class held a panel of new teachers located in the local area.
 As I sat there thinking about who they were and what they did as teachers, it was very interesting to see where each of them was in their careers.

 When one starts off in the real world it can be incomprehensible at times what is expected of them.
 Teachers are constantly having to figure out what goes where, much like a puzzle piece.
 One thing that stood out to me was the way that each one talked about their classroom and the behavior that students displayed.
-It's not that the students were horribly behaved, spitting gum wads into each others hair or swearing at the teacher, it was more so the fac
+It's not that the students were horribly behaved, spitting gum wads into each others hair or swearing at the teacher, it was more so the fact that many of the students seemed to not be receiving developmentally appropriate materials in their every day lives.

 As a child, I grew up like many other children with my parents telling me the woes of their time and "How hard school was when everything needed to be done by hand."
 It seemed to them, much like the teachers that sat in front of me talking, that children were losing sight of the important things in life.
 One issue that was brought up included the use of technology in the classroom.
 Living in the 21st century has enabled us to generate more technological advances then anyone has ever seen.
 Children are very impressionable people and when they see people within their microsystem constantly using, they adapt similarly, even receiving cell phones at a very young age.